TheCuteOwl/Trap-Stealer/README.md

 It steal everything in ~4 Seconds

-Trap Stealer use some W4sp Stealer code and some custom one aswell
+Trap Stealer uses some W4sp Stealer code and some custom code as well.
+At least I don't try to say "I have coded everything" and I give credit.

 ## <a id="features"></a>🔰・Features
 ```
 - Cookies Stealer 🍪